awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-vpc.md

 ## Reserving IP Addresses in a VPC Subnet<a name="es-reserving-ip-vpc-endpoints"></a>

-Amazon ES connects a domain to a VPC by placing network interfaces in a subnet of the VPC \(or two subnets of the VPC if you enable [multiple Availability Zones](es-managedomains.md#es-managedomains-multiaz)\)\.
+Amazon ES connects a domain to a VPC by placing network interfaces in a subnet of the VPC \(or multiple subnets of the VPC if you enable [multiple Availability Zones](es-managedomains.md#es-managedomains-multiaz)\)\.
 Each network interface is associated with an IP address\.
 Before you create your Amazon ES domain, you must have a sufficient number of IP addresses available in the VPC subnet to accommodate the network interfaces\.

 The number of IP addresses that Amazon ES requires depends on the following:
 + Number of data nodes in your domain\. \(Master nodes are not included in the number\.\)